WordPress/gutenberg/packages/components/src/border-box-control/border-box-control/README.md

 ### `popoverPlacement`: `string`

-The position of the color popover relative to the control wrapper.
+The position of the color popovers relative to the control wrapper.

 By default, popovers are displayed relative to the button that initiated the popover.
 By supplying a popover placement, you force the popover to display in a specific location.